 The first clash (in the post-Roman era) between the East and the West happened from 711 to 718 AD.
 The West was defeated—the Umayyad Caliphate conquered a major part of Eastern Europe (they ruled Southwestern Europe for nearly 800 years, till 1492).
 The second clash happened in the time of the crusades, between the eleventh and thirteenth centuries.
-The West was defeated—the Crusaders lost Asia Minor, North Africa, and most of the Levant, including the Kingdom of Jerusalem.
+The West was defeated—the Crusaders lost Asia Minor, North Africa, and most of the Middle East, including the Kingdom of Jerusalem.
 The third clash happened in 1453.
-The West was defeated—the last outpost of the Byzantine Empire, the city of Constantinople fell to the Ottomans.
+The West was defeated—the last outpost of the Byzantine Empire, the city of Constantinople, fell to the Ottomans.

 From the time of the Roman Empire, the West had aimed to create a land route which would place its traders in direct contact with the Indian producers of spices and the Chinese producers of silk.
 They were paying a massive premium to the middlemen who brought these products from India and China.
 A lot of foreign exchange could be saved through a direct connection between Western traders and Asian producers.
 The failure of the crusades and the fall of the Byzantine Empire meant that the West could not enter the Middle East and take a land route to India and China.
 The only way by which the West could reach India and China was by sea.